aceralrighty/Polymod/README.md

 ```

 This will:
-- Starts SQL Server with port 1433
+- Start SQL Server with port 1433
-- Builds and launches the backend API
+- Build and launch the backend API
-- Applies all pending migrations
+- Apply all pending migrations
-- Logs metric outputs to /Logs by module
+- Log metric outputs to `/Logs` by module

-⚠️ **Ensure Docker is running and port ```1433``` is available on your system.**
+⚠️ **Ensure Docker is running and port `1433` is available on your system.**

-**🗃️ Technologies Used**
+---

+## 🧰 Technologies Used

-- .NET 8 (or latest .NET version)
+- .NET 8
 - Entity Framework Core
 - SQL Server (via Docker)
 - AutoMapper
 - JWT Authentication
-- NUnit
+- NUnit + Moq
-- Docker and Docker Compose
+- Docker & Docker Compose
 - GitHub Actions (CI)

+---

-📄 What's Next?
+## 🔮 What's Next?

 - ✅ Finalize logging and metrics per module
 - 🔲 Add Swagger/OpenAPI for API documentation